History of Russia: De-Stalinization and the era of stagnation

 Nikita Khrushchev solidified his position in a speech before the Twentieth Congress of the Communist Party in 1956 detailing Stalin's atrocities.

 In 1964, Khrushchev was impeached by the Communist Party's Central Committee, charging him with a host of errors that included Soviet setbacks such as the Cuban Missile Crisis.
-After a period of collective leadership led by Leonid Brezhnev, Alexei Kosygin and Nikolai Podgorny, a veteran bureaucrat, Brezhnev, took Khrushchev's place as Soviet leader.
+After a period of collective leadership led by Leonid Brezhnev, Alexei Kosygin and Nikolai Podgorny, Brezhnev took Khrushchev's place as Soviet leader.
 Brezhnev emphasized heavy industry, instituted the Soviet economic reform of 1965, and also attempted to ease relationships with the United States.
 Soviet science and industry peaked in the Khrushchev and Brezhnev years.
 The world's first nuclear power plant was established in 1954 in Obninsk, and the Baikal Amur Mainline was built.
 In the 1950s the USSR became a leading producer and exporter of petroleum and natural gas.
-In addition, in 1980 Moscow hosted the Summer Olympic Games.
+In 1980 Moscow hosted the Summer Olympic Games.

-While all modernized economies were rapidly moving to computerization after 1965, the USSR fell further and further behind.
+While all modernized economies were rapidly moving to computerization after 1965, the USSR fell behind.
 Moscow's decision to copy the IBM 360 of 1965 proved a decisive mistake for it locked scientists into an antiquated system they were unable to improve.
 They had enormous difficulties in manufacturing the necessary chips reliably and in quantity, in programming workable and efficient programs, in coordinating entirely separate operations, and in providing support to computer users.

 One of the greatest strengths of Soviet economy was its vast supplies of oil and gas; world oil prices quadrupled in 1973–1974, and rose again in 1979–1981, making the energy sector the chief driver of the Soviet economy, and was used to cover multiple weaknesses.
 At one point, Soviet Premier Alexei Kosygin told the head of oil and gas production, "things are bad with bread.
 Give me 3 million tons [of oil] over the plan."
 Former prime minister Yegor Gaidar, an economist looking back three decades, in 2007 wrote:

 Soviet space program

 The Soviet space program, founded by Sergey Korolev, was especially successful.
 On 4 October 1957, the Soviet Union launched the first satellite, Sputnik.
 On 12 April 1961, Yuri Gagarin became the first human to travel into space in the Soviet spaceship Vostok 1.
 Other achievements of Russian space program include: the first photo of the far side of the Moon; exploration of Venus; the first spacewalk by Alexei Leonov; first female spaceflight by Valentina Tereshkova.
-In 1970 and 1973, the world's first planetary rovers were sent to the moon and successfully worked there: Lunokhod 1 and Lunokhod 2.
-More recently, the Soviet Union produced the world's first space station, Salyut which in 1986 was replaced by Mir, the first consistently inhabited long-term space station, that served from 1986 to 2001.
+In 1970 and 1973, the world's first planetary rovers were sent to the moon: Lunokhod 1 and Lunokhod 2.
+More recently, the Soviet Union produced the world's first space station, Salyut, which in 1986 was replaced by Mir, the first consistently inhabited long-term space station, that served from 1986 to 2001.